FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 |                         | updated through the execution of a StateRule.   |                                     |                     |
 +-------------------------+-------------------------------------------------+-------------------------------------+---------------------+

-[^1]: Attributes specific to xsi:type.
+[^1]: Attributes specific to `xsi:type`.

-For example in the following code snippet a control, StartTimeCntl, is defined as being a Clock_t.
-An initial value of 09:30 has been specified.
+For example in the following code snippet a control, "StartTimeCntl", is defined as being a "Clock_t".
+An initial value of "09:30" has been specified.

 ```xml